pierwsza pomoc

 FIRST AID - BETTER WEAK THAN NOTHING

-The first rule of first aid – it is better to do something than nothing!
-This is what Dr. Andrzej Nabzdyk, a specialist in emergency medicine, advises in the podcast CO NA TO TWÓJ DOKARZ.
-Following a specific instruction can save someone's life.
-It is also important to call for help as soon as possible using the number 112.
+The first rule of first aid – anything is better than nothing!
+This is what Dr. Andrzej Nabzdyk, an emergency medicine specialist, advises in the podcast CO NA TO SZWÓJ DOKARZ.
+Following specific instructions can save someone's life.
+It's also important to call 112 for help as soon as possible.

 "Accidents?
 They happen to others, not to me."
 How many times have we heard this sentence, and even if we don't say it ourselves, we subconsciously believe that this is the case.
 However, statistics say otherwise, sudden events happen often and potentially can happen to anyone.
 About 90 Poles die every day due to sudden cardiac arrest.
 Many deaths can be avoided by quick resuscitation.
 That is why it is worth finding a moment to update your first aid knowledge.

-30 chest compressions with two breaths – this is the basic parameter that has been mandatory for performing cardiopulmonary resuscitation.
-The latest guidelines say that mouth-to-mouth breathing can be omitted.
-If the injured person is unconscious and not breathing, two things are most important: call an ambulance as soon as possible and start heart massage.
-The chest should be compressed at a rate of 100-120 times per minute, to a depth of 5-6 centimeters.
+Thirty chest compressions with two breaths – this is the basic parameter that has been used in cardiopulmonary resuscitation until now.
+The latest guidelines state that mouth-to-mouth resuscitation can be omitted.
+If the victim is unconscious and not breathing, two things are most important: call an ambulance as soon as possible and begin chest compressions.
+Chest compressions should be performed at a rate of 100-120 times per minute, to a depth of 5-6 centimeters.

 – Let’s not be afraid to make a mistake, any help is better than none – notes Dr. Andrzej Nabzdyk. – By the way, let's stay in touch with the ambulance dispatcher at all times, who we should have in speaker mode.
 He will instruct us and tone down strong emotions if necessary – the doctor concludes.